dieterich-lab/PETGUI/README.md

 2. Create and activate a Python3 virtual environment: `python3 -m venv venv` & `source venv/bin/activate`
 3. Install pipenv: `pip install pipenv`
 4. Install all mandatory packages from the Pipfile: `pipenv install`
+5. Modify the LDAP server configuration file `conf.yaml` with your settings.

 <a id="start"></a>
 ### 🛫 Start PETGUI